 Under the LSJR alternatives, reductions in diversions would result both in potential cost effects (e.g., from reduced agricultural production) and potential beneficial effects (e.g., from enhanced conditions for salmon and other native fisheries) in the three eastside tributary2 watersheds and the San Joaquin River (SJR) Basin, relative to baseline conditions.
 Where appropriate in this chapter, baseline conditions are described using modeled results; in cases where modeled results are not available (e.g., fisheries), historical conditions and general trends are used to establish a point of reference.
 As described in Chapter 3, Alternatives Description, baseline conditions are not representative of the No Project Alternative.
-The No Project Alternative represents continuation of the existing Bay-Delta Plan, with full implementation of the plan through D-1641 requirements.
+The No Project Alternative represents continuation of the existing Bay-Delta Plan, with full implementation of the plan through the State Water Board's Water Right Decision-D-1641 (revised March 15, 2000) requirements.
 The anticipated economic effects of LSJR Alternatives 2, 3, and 4, which represent unimpaired flow3 requirements of 20 percent, 40 percent, and 60 percent, respectively, on the three eastside tributaries, are summarized in Tables 20.2-1 through 20.2-5.